Summer Patch of Bluegrasses

-Summer patch caused by Magnaporthe poae is a highly destructive disease of Poa species and fine-leaved fescues.
+Summer patch is caused by the fungus Magnaporthe (Magnaporthiopsis) poae.
+This disease can affect Poa species and fine-leaved fescues on golf courses, sports fields, and lawns.
 It is one of the most important causes of summer death of annual bluegrass.
 Symptoms of the disease first occur in the warm weather as small circular patches of slow-growing, wilted, and thinned turf.
 Patches enlarge into irregular, yellow to bronze colored areas ranging in size from 6" to 3' in diameter.
 The patches may coalesce resulting in large areas of blighted turf.
-As creeping bentgrass is not affected, a "frog-eye" type symptom may result when surviving bentgrass colonizes patches.
+As creeping bentgrass and ryegrass are not affected, a "frog-eye" type symptom may result when these grasses colonize the centers of patches.
 Infected roots, crowns, and rhizomes turn dark brown as they die.
 Dark, ectotrophic hyphae can be seen under the microscope growing on roots and crowns and extensive root and crown rot can develop.
-Summer patch symptoms are similar to those of necrotic ring spot; the pathogens can be differentiated based on temperature preferences as well as fruiting bodies and spores which are seldom seen in nature.
+Summer patch symptoms are very similar to those of necrotic ring spot.

 M. poae survives the winter in infected plant debris or perennial hosts and moves from plant to plant by growing along the surface of roots and rhizomes.
 When soil temperatures warm to 65 °F, the pathogen invades root tissue but causes little damage until hot, rainy weather or periods of heavy rainfall or irrigation.
 The moisture pushes the oxygen out of the soil and weakens the roots of the grass plant, allowing the pathogen to invade the vascular system (the water and food conducting systems).
 Both water and nutrient uptake is impeded, as well as the movement of photosynthesic products from the foliage to the roots.

 Summer patch is most serious on sunny, compacted, and poorly drained sites during hot, wet years.
 Heat stress plays an important role in the development of disease; once root rot has occurred, drought stress can intensify symptoms.
-The disease is favored by quick-release fertilizers, nitrate forms of nitrogen, high pH, low mowing heights, and some contact fungicides.
+The disease is favored by excessive nitrogen applications in spring, nitrate forms of nitrogen, high pH, low mowing heights, and some contact fungicides.

 Since summer patch is a root disease, management practices that promote root development and reduce stress on the turfgrass are important management tools.